aws-samples/bedrock-claude-chatbot/README.md

 * [Create a JupyterLab space](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-updated-jl.html)
 * <img src="images/JP-lab.PNG" width="600"/>
 * Open a terminal by clicking **File** -> **New** -> **Terminal**
-* Navigate into the cloned repository directory using the `cd` command and run the command `pip install -r req.txt --upgrade` to install the needed python libraries.
+* Navigate into the cloned repository directory using the `cd bedrock-claude-chatbot` command and run the following commands to install the application python libraries:
+  - sudo apt update
+  - sudo apt upgrade -y
+  - chmod +x install_package.sh
+  - ./install_package.sh
 * If you decide to use Python Libs for PDF and image processing, this requires tesserect-ocr.
 Run the following command:
     - sudo apt update -y
     - sudo apt-get install tesseract-ocr-all -y